blackbaud/skyux-docs/content/learn/accessibility/keyboard-testing/index.md

 5. When the Tab key places focus on an element that closes the modal, pressing Enter closes the modal.
 6. When the modal closes, focus returns to the element that opened the modal or goes to a logical place based on actions within the modal.
 Focus does not return the top of the underlying page.

-### 4. Increase page zoom to 200%
+### 4. Increase page zoom to 200 percent

-1. Ensure that all text of the page has increased in size.
+1. Ensure that all text on the page increases in size.
-2. Ensure that content can be read and is not overlapping.
+2. Ensure that content is legible and does not overlap.
-3. Ensure that functionality can still be accessed with the mouse.
+3. Ensure that functionality is still accessible with the mouse.